Lartu/p5.clickable/README.md

-myButton.textColor = "#000000";   //Color of the text (hex number as a string) myButton.textSize = 12;           //Size of the text (integer) myButton.textFont = "sans-serif"; //Font of the text (string)
+myButton.textColor = "#000000";   //Color of the text (hex number as a string) myButton.textSize = 12;           //Size of the text (integer) myButton.textFont = "sans-serif"; //Font of the text (string) myButton.textScaled = false;       //Whether to scale the text with the clickable (boolean)
 ```

 ### Displaying a Clickable